EXPLORE THIS STORY

 AI-generated content — Analyses are produced by artificial intelligence from press articles.
 They may contain errors or biases.
 Learn more

 The South China Morning Post covers the crisis from three distinct angles.
-First, Pakistan: the SCMP reports the 30 days of free transport after the 40% fuel hike, noting the PM reduced the price within 24 hours -- a sign of 'political pressure and confusion in officialdom.'
-Second, diplomatic: South Korea and France prefer diplomacy over force for Hormuz, a framing that serves China's anti-intervention position.
-Third, the most strategic: Malaysia is 'urged to take more aggressive action' against the energy crisis.
-Beijing watches the Asian chaos with the detachment of a power that has strategic reserves and alternative suppliers.
-China imports Russian oil in massive quantities and negotiated with Qatar over Hormuz risks.
-Every Asian country that suffers is a country that could turn to Beijing for energy solutions.
-The crisis is a dependence accelerator -- and China knows it.
+The first is Pakistani: the SCMP reports the 30 days of free transportation after the 40% increase in gasoline prices, with the detail that PM Sharif reduced prices in less than 24 hours—a sign of 'political pressure and official confusion.'
+The second is diplomatic: South Korea and France prefer diplomacy to force for Hormuz, a framing that serves China's anti-intervention position.
+The third is the most strategic: Malaysia is 'pressed to take more aggressive measures' against the energy crisis.
+Beijing observes the Asian chaos with the detachment of one with strategic reserves and alternative suppliers.
+China imports Russian oil in massive quantities and has negotiated with Qatar on Hormuz risks.
+Each Asian country that suffers is a country that could turn to Beijing for energy solutions.
+The crisis is an accelerator of dependence—and China knows it.

-Concealment of China's own Middle Eastern oil dependence
+Concealment of China's own dependence on Middle Eastern oil

 Neighbors' chaos as strategic opportunity for China